 - Talk to your students about various methods of contraception

-- Tell your student that she or he may go to University Health Services for contraception and regular gynecological appointments
+- Share with your student that she or he may go to the DeWeese Health Center for contraception and regular gynecological appointments

-- Tell your student that Plan B is now available over the counter for students over the age of 18 and can be obtained at University Health Services
+- Share with your student that Plan B is now available over the counter for students over the age of 18 and can be obtained at the DeWeese Health Center

 "I know that there will be opportunities for you to drink alcohol and/or try drugs at college.

 Have your friends been talking about this?"